What is a SIPP (Self Invested Personal Pension)?

-Self Invested Personal Pensions Schemes (SIPPS) were approved by the Government and introduced in 1989.
-When the stock market remained static, and as an alternative option more than a million people have entered into a SIPP to assist in their pension plan.
+Self Invested Personal Pension Schemes (SIPPs) were approved by the Government and introduced in 1989.
+When the stock market remained static and as an alternative option, more than a million people have entered into a SIPP to assist in their pension planning.

-SIPPS offer Financial Advisers high commissions and have therefore been widely missold, and a great number of people have lost their hard earned savings as a result.
+SIPPs can also offer Financial Advisers high commissions and have therefore been widely mis-sold, and a great number of people have lost their hard-earned savings as a result.

-The clients long-term goals, attitude to risk and understanding of the type of investment were often not taken into consideration leaving them open to a risk far greater than they should have been exposed to.
+The clients long-term goals, attitude to risk and understanding of the type of investment were often not taken into consideration leaving clients open to risk far greater than they should have been exposed to.

-How do I know if I have been missold my pension?
+How do I know if my pension has been mis-sold?

 What do I need to make a claim?

 As you would expect we need as much factual detail as we can obtain to build a strong case for you.